Coloby/quartz_notes/quartz_content/PublicNotes/HT research.md

 - Setup
 	- Browser
-		- alwyas make sure from where the results are taken from e.g. US
+		- make sure from where the results are taken from e.g. US
 - filter the useless
 	- [[Skimming]]
 	- don't learn from: who don't use it himself || don't know the theory